teambit/docs/docs/bit.dev.md

 ## Remote Collections Hosting

 A Remote Collection is a curated list of shared components on a remote server.
 The remote collection is used for collaborating on components between bit workspaces.
 Bit.dev provides hosting for remote collections for all the users.

+> Only components deployed on bit.dev collections can be installed using pacakge managers (NPM or Yarn)

 Each remote collection contains the bit scope of its components as well as additional information on the collection:

 - Collection name - The name by which the bit scope in the collection is available to developers for sharing or consuming components.